-Newry, to recollect that during thirty years of agitation for Emancipation, the leaders kept the people free from fine, imprisonment, or legal punishment.
-Remember also that the Chartist leaders, so far from keeping their people free from the meshes of the law, have seen some of them transported-many of them imprisoned; -nay, that these leaders themselves have incurred legal penalties and punishments.
+You are shrewd and sensible enough, operatives of Newry, to recollect that during thirty years of agitation for Emercipation, the leaders kept the people free from fine, imprisonment, or legal punishment.
+Remember also that the Chartist leaders, so fas from keeping their people free from the meshes of the law, have seen some of them transported-many of them imprisoned; -nay, that these leaders themselves have incurred legal penalties and punishmenta pose or believe that more than a few, if even a few, of the operatives of Newry, have been tainted by Chartism.
+We are quite certain that every honest Irishman will take our cordial and affectionate advice, as if it were a command.
+Every honest Irishman knows that we have but these objects in view-THE GOOD OF

-Operatives of Newry,-We have now performed our duty by you-we leave you to perform yours.
-Re-
+Operatives of Newry,-We have now performed our duty by you we leave you to perform yours.
+Rereember that you are addressed by anxious and sincere friends, whose principles of Reform and Repeal extend In conclusion, do not mistake us.
+We do not sup-